mia-platform/documentation/docs/infrastructure/self-hosted/self-hosted-requirements.md

 | Traefik Ingress Controller   | 0.3 core                 | 300 MiB                  | Traffic                                                       |
 | Velero for Disaster Recovery | 0.2 core                 | 400 MiB                  | -                                                             |

-In total, the minimum requirements in order to host all the above tools in the Kubernetes cluster are about 2 cores and 5 GiB of memory.
+In total, the minimum requirements in order to host all the above tools in the Kubernetes cluster are about 4 cores and 8 GiB of memory.
 Above values will scale with the number of nodes, traffic, applications.

 Velero, in addition, needs a S3-like bucket storage for keeping the Kubernetes cluster backup.

-Grafana Mimir will be installed in the same Kubernetes cluster hosting Mia-Platform Console.
-The minimum requirements needed for Grafana Mimir are 2 cores and 4 GiB of memory.

-For a simple Mia-Platform Console Project with 3 environments, a minimum of 6 cores and 12 GiB of memory are needed.
-Of course this is just an indicative estimation and the right sizing depends on your application.

 ### Suggested resource allocation for your runtime